Mike Miller (basketball, born 1980): Orlando Magic (2000–2003)

 The following summer, Miller was taken with the fifth overall pick in the 2000 NBA draft by the Orlando Magic.
-His debut game was played on October 31, 2000, in a 97 - 86 win over the Washington Wizards where he recorded 5 points, 2 rebounds and 3 steals.
+His debut game was played on October 31, 2000, in a 97–86 win over the Washington Wizards where he recorded 5 points, 2 rebounds and 3 steals.

 Miller won the 2001 NBA Rookie of the Year Award while being the only first-year player to appear in all 82 regular season games during the 2000–01 season (starting 62), in which he averaged 11.9 points and 4.0 rebounds per game while shooting 40.7% from three-point range.

 Memphis Grizzlies (2003–2008)

 Miller was traded to the Memphis Grizzlies alongside Ryan Humphrey midway through 2002–03 NBA season for Gordan Giriček and Drew Gooden.
+On October 4, 2003, Miller signed a six-year, $47.25 million extension through the 2009–10 season.
 He was the recipient of the NBA Sixth Man of the Year Award for the 2005–06 season.
 He averaged 13.7 points 5.4 rebounds 2.7 assists while shooting 47% from the field and 41% from three, while playing 30.6 minutes per game.

 On January 3, 2007, Miller made nine three-pointers in a win over the Golden State Warriors, breaking Sam Mack's Grizzlies franchise record of eight in a game set in February 1999.
 The two previous games Miller hit seven threes.
 This made him the first NBA player to hit at least seven three-pointers in three consecutive games since the Dallas Mavericks' George McCloud achieved it in 1996.
 Miller held the Memphis Grizzlies franchise record for most points scored in a single game, with 45 on February 21, 2007, against the Golden State Warriors.
 The record was later broken by Ja Morant in February 2022.
 After the 2006–07 NBA season, Miller was announced as a member of the USA Basketball team.